browserengineering/book/book/animations.md

 [^simpler]: Intuitively, this just means "part of the same composited animation".

-The class will have the following methods:
+The `CompositedLayer` class will have the following methods:

 * `can_merge`: returns whether the given paint chunk is compatible with being drawn into the same `CompositedLayer`.
 This will be true if they have the